gpresazzi/shakespearean-pokemon/README.md

 ### Instructions
 We have 2 options to run the application:
- * using [Docker](https://www.docker.com/) - intended more for production environments
+ * Using [Docker](https://www.docker.com/) - intended more for production environments
- * locally using python [setuptools](https://pypi.org/project/setuptools/) - intended for development
+ * Locally using python [setuptools](https://pypi.org/project/setuptools/) - intended for development
+ * Using [Kubernetes](https://kubernetes.io/) - to have more replicas of the server

 #### 1 - Run using docker